vectorgrp/sil-kit/docs/api/systemcontroller.rst

 If the system is in :cpp:enumerator:`SystemState::Stopped<ib::mw::sync::Stopped>`, participants can either be reinitialize or the system can be shut down::

-  // Reinitialize a participant by providing its id. auto* systemController = participant->GetSystemController();
+  // Reinitialize a participant by providing its name. auto* systemController = participant->GetSystemController();
-  systemController->ReInitialize(participant.id);
+  systemController->ReInitialize(participant.name);

   // Shut down all participants. auto* systemController = participant->GetSystemController();